 The historical figure of Napoleon always had a great appeal to me since the time of elementary school, for his role during the French Revolutionary Wars, and for becoming in a short time a great conqueror thanks to his strategic skills.
 Therefore we won’t miss for any reason a visit to the places where he lived on Elba Island as Villa San Martino and the Villa dei Mulini.

 Located in the countryside of Elba Island the neoclassical Villa San Martino, made of a golden color stone hailing from Elba Island, has a fascinating history, especially for its owner Napoleon Bonaparte.
 He used to rest here in the coolest hours of the day, and often he enjoyed the company of noble ladies and peasants of the gentle sex.
 He wanted this two-storey house with sober architecture as his summer residence, and his sister Paolina lent him the money to buy it.
-Napoleon Bonaparte lived here in exile for only nine months, from the 4 May 1814 to the 26 February 1815.
-He was entitled Prince and the Elba Island became for its first time the center of European political affairs.
+Napoleon Bonaparte lived here in exile for only nine months, from 4 May 1814 to 26 February 1815.
+He was entitled Prince and the Elba Island became for the first time the center of European political affairs.
 He invested money in modernizing the island, financing the construction of a road system, introducing administrative decrees, and sustaining the rise of the industries.

 The Egyptian Room